hydro-informatics/hydro-informatics.github.io/_sources/datascience/dimensional-analysis.md

-(data-science)=
+(about-data)=
-# About Data
+# About Data Analysis

-Traditionally, dimensional analysis were used to derive isnights from different experimental setups and survey environments.
-This chapter briefly diggs into the type of data and explains traditional data insights with dimensional analysis.
+Traditionally, dimensional analysis were used to derive insights from different experimental setups and survey environments.
+This chapter briefly digs into the type of data and explains traditional data insights with dimensional analysis.

 ## The Nature of Data